-The Amendment will introduce the concept of 'sensitive personal information,' which includes race, beliefs, social status, health and criminal records.
+The Amended APPI imposes stringent rules for 'sensitive personal information' (you hairyo kojin jouhou), which includes race, beliefs, social status, medical history, criminal records and the fact of having been a victim of a crime and disabilities.
 Collection or disclosure under the 'opt-out' mechanism of sensitive personal information without the consent of the relevant individual will be generally prohibited.